brianrusso/topycal/README.md

 Topycal is a topic modelling framework that (currently) exposes the SKLearn NMF and LDA models in an easy to use way.

+You can pip install it for python 3 (pip3 install topycal)

 1. Start with an array of simple documents.
 These are not very interesting of course.. just an example.
 ```python